melvincayas/image-gallery/README.md

 # Image Gallery with Next.js

 This is a project using the Unplash API to fetch images with Next.js.
 The application will initially fetch 10 images and will keep doing so through infinite scroll with [react-infinite-scroll-component](https://www.npmjs.com/package/react-infinite-scroll-component).
+You can view it live [here](https://image-gallery-melvin.vercel.app).

 The goals of this project are to: